NetworkforComputationalNanotechnology/hubtoolstandardtemplate/README.md

 * Click the clipboard icon to copy the URL to the clipboard.

 3b) If your repository is private, there are more steps:
 * You will have to have an ssh key in nanoHUB and add the public key to your GitHub account.
+Instructions are here: https://nanohub.org/kb/tools/sshkeypair
 * Use the private ssh:// link to set up the connection with nanoHUB.
 ==> I Forgot whether we have to wait for something here   * You need to invite nanohub-apps as a collaborator to your repo, in order to get the key to connect to nanoHUB.